marbl/MetagenomeScope/README.md

 Yes!
 MetagenomeScope supports
 [multigraphs](https://en.wikipedia.org/wiki/Multigraph).
 If your assembly graph file describes more than one edge from `X -> Y`, then MetagenomeScope will visualize all of these "parallel" edges.
-(Parallel edges often occur in de Bruijn graphs.)
+(This is mostly useful when visualizing de Bruijn graphs.)

 Notably, parallel edges are only supported right now for some filetypes.
 The parsers MetagenomeScope uses for GFA and FASTG files [do not allow multigraphs](https://github.com/marbl/MetagenomeScope/issues/239) -- this means that, at the moment, trying to use MetagenomeScope to visualize a GFA or FASTG file containing parallel edges will cause an error.
-I would like to address this (at least for GFA files) at some point.
+I would like to address this (at least for GFA files) at some point, but it doesn't seem like a very important issue.
 </details>

 ## License